A First-Order Algorithm for Decentralised Min-Max Problems: Introduction

 where the variables $u_i$ and $x_i$ are local decision variables of agent $i$, and the coefficient $w_{ij}$ is non-zero only if agents $i$ and $j$ are connected.
 Denoting $\bx^k=(x_1^k,\dots,x_n^k)^\top$, $\bu^k=(u_1^k,\dots,u^k_n)^\top$, $g(\bx)=\sum_{i=1}^ng_i(x_i)$ and $h(\bx)=\sum_{i=1}^nh_i(x_i)$, this can be written compactly as

-It is tempting to try to directly adapt \eqref{eq:PG-EXTRA} to the setting of \eqref{eq:minmax} by keeping the same general iteration structure, but considering it in the product space $\R^p\times \R^d$ with the proximal operator of $g$ replaced by the proximity operators of $f_i$ and $g_i$, and the gradient of $h$ replaced by the gradients of~$\phi_i$.
-However, this approach does not lead to a convergent algorithm without additional restrictive assumptions on the original problem (even in the non-distributed setting).
+It is tempting to try to directly adapt \eqref{eq:PG-EXTRA-intro} to the setting of \eqref{eq:minmax} by keeping the same general iteration structure, but considering it in the product space $\R^p\times \R^d$ with the proximal operator of $g$ replaced by the proximity operators of $f_i$ and $g_i$, and the gradient of $h$ replaced by the gradients of~$\phi_i$.
+However, this approach does not lead to a convergent algorithm without additional restrictive assumptions on the original problem (see Remark~\ref{r:minmax extra}).

 Recent progress in the study of min-max problems in the (non-distributed) convex-concave setting, motivated in part by machine learning applications, has given rise to a number of new first-order algorithms.
 These methods can generally be viewed as being of ``extragradient-type'' \cite{korpelevich1976extragradient,tseng2000modified,csetnek2019shadow,malitsky2020forward} and use the gradient of the objective function's smooth component evaluated at two different points in their update rule.
 For the purpose of this work, our discussion will focus on the \emph{forward reflected backward method (FoRB)}~\cite{malitsky2020forward}.
 FoRB can be used to solve min-max problems of the form